maryrosecook/code-lauren/pages/rectangle.md

 ## Draw a rectangle

 Type in the code below to draw a rectangle.

 When I say "type in the code", I really mean it.
-There is the world of difference between copying and pasting the code, or just taking my word for what the code does.
+There is a world of difference between typing in the code and either copying and pasting it or just taking my word for what the code does.
 Learning to program is about experimenting.
-Type in the code.
-Play around with it.
+Play around.
 Try things I haven't suggested.
-Guess what some code will do, then type it in to see if you're right.
+Guess what some code will do, then see if you're right.

+Go ahead and type this in:

 ```
 draw-rectangle(100 200 50 150 "filled" "gray")